openebs/website/docs/main/faqs/faqs.md

 ### Can the size / capacity of a Disk Pool be changed?

-The size of a replicated storage pool is fixed at the time of creation and is immutable.
+The size of a Replicated Storage pool is fixed at the time of creation and is immutable.
 A single pool may have only one block device as a member.
 These constraints may be removed in later versions.

 ### How can I ensure that replicas aren't scheduled onto the same node?
 How about onto nodes in the same rack / availability zone?